 educational presentations and trainings, and community events

-• Visitor edu-tainement center
+- Visitor edu-tainment center

 Doorway Into Light’s Mission

-TO EMPOWER, COUNSEL AND SUPPORT
+TO EDUCATE, COUNSEL AND SUPPORT

 families and communities with holistic, sustainable and family-based tools, skills and information for the care of the dying and the dead.